cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 * Compact cluster with an external DB (3 VMs).

 {{% note %}}
-* The Cluster Manager package is currently supported over CentOS and RHEL.
+* The Cluster Manager package is currently supported by CentOS and RHEL.
 * Please follow the [prerequisites and sizing guidelines]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md#cloudify-cluster" >}}) and generate the required number of VMs according to the mentioned spec.
-* A load-balancer is required for load distribution over the managers.
+* A load balancer is required for load distribution over the managers.
 The setup will expect a load balancer address.
 The Cluster Manager package does not install the load balancer.
 {{% /note %}}